Detail Page

 • AP Art - 791

 This course is intended for highly motivated students committed to serious study in art who have completed Basic Art and Advanced Painting or Sculpture and Design.
-Students must submit a general portfolio or drawing portfolio to the AP.
+Students must submit a general portfolio or drawing portfolio to the Advanced Placement Program in May.

 • Theatre as an Art Form - 795